Apple AirPods and AirPods Max on sale from Amazon

-Amazon announced today that its annual Prime Day will occur on July 11th and 12 with big deals.
-In addition, the company noted that there will be savings on popular products before this date.
-It seems Apple is taking advantage of this and has discounted its AirPods lineup.
+Amazon has announced its annual Prime Day deal extravaganza will occur on July 11th and 12th.
+In addition, the company noted it will offer savings on popular products before this date, including Apple’s AirPods lineup.

-Check out these deals from Amazon on all of its AirPods:
+Check out these deals from Amazon on Apple’s AirPods line:

 - Apple AirPods Pro (Renewed) for $241.91 (save 16%)